infinite-finite/shop-polymer-project-qa/README.md

 ## Navigating the Project

-In this repository, you will find several directories containing testing materials I have put together for the [Polymer Shop](https://shop.polymer-project.org/) ecommerce test site, including manual testing materials, automated testing materials, and bug reports.
+In this repository, you will find several directories containing testing materials I have put together for the [Polymer Shop](https://shop.polymer-project.org/) ecommerce test site.
 Simply make a selection below to be taken to the README.md for areas that interest you.

 ### 💪 [Manual Tests](./manual-tests/README.md)